Welcome to NSIRC and Cambridge!

 The National Structural Integrity Research Centre (NSIRC) is a state-of-the-art postgraduate engineering facility based in Cambridge, UK, established by structural integrity specialist TWI.

-The centre combines academia with industry, working closely alongside lead academic partner Brunel University London and more than 35 other affiliated universities, as well as founder sponsors BP and the Lloyd's Register Foundation.
+NSIRC combines academia with industry.
+We work alongside lead academic partner Brunel University London (and more than 35 other affiliated universities), as well as founder sponsors bp and the Lloyd's Register Foundation (an independent global charity created by the Lloyd's Register Group that supports research, innovation, and education to make the world a safer place).

-Through the collaborating partners, NSIRC creates PhD scholarships and MSc courses that address the need from industry for fundamental research.
+Through the collaborating partners, NSIRC creates PhD scholarships as well as MSc and MBA courses that address the need from industry for fundamental research.

-In doing so, these PhD studentships, Scholarships and MSc degrees, are creating the next generation of highly skilled engineers and scientists, who will become the future leaders of industry.
+In doing so, these PhD studentships, Scholarships and Masters degrees, are creating the next generation of highly skilled engineers and scientists, who will become the future leaders of industry and international business.

 - Safe operation of products and structures